 San Xulian do Camino is the first village you pass.
 Here you can find a church dedicated to San Julian.
 From here you have an asphalted track to Pallota where you turn right and descend to Outeiro da Ponte.

 Pontecampana and Mato Casanova are two villages that follow each other closely but apart from a snack and from refilling your bottle, there is not much to do here.

 Further down you come across Campanilla where you go along the N-547 road.
 Lobreiro, a formerly important stop has a Romanesque church.
 You cross the Roman bridge over the river Seco and enter Furelos.

 Melide is a bigger town where you can see the Church of San Pedro with murals dating back to the 15th century.

-Next you will pass through Boente de Baxixo, Castaneda, Ribadiso da Baixo, Ribadiso da Carretera before reaching the town of Arzua.
+Next, you will pass through Boente de Baxixo, Castaneda, Ribadiso da Baixo, and Ribadiso da Carretera before reaching the town of Arzua.

 You can follow this link to book online a hostel or room in Arzúa or to search for accommodation on your way!